amitlisha/HexaGen/docs/USAGE.md

 ## `Shape` Class
 A shape in Hexagons is any set of tiles on the board, including the empty set and a single tile.
-To create a shape in Hexagons, use the `Shape` class, which requires a single parameter: `tiles`. `tiles` is a list of Tile objects, that specifies the tiles composing the shape.
+To create a shape in Hexagons, use the `Shape` class, which requires a single parameter: `tiles`. `tiles` is a list of Tile objects that specifies the tiles composing the shape.
 ```python
 shape = Shape(tiles=[Tile(9, 5), Tile(10, 5), Tile(9, 6)])
 shape.draw('purple')